adhocteam/homework/noclist/README.md

 You may treat a dropped connection or any response code other than 200 as a failure.

+Keep in mind that both the `/auth` and `/users` endpoints may fail.

 If a call to an endpoint fails, you should retry up to 2 times.
 If the call fails 3 times in a row, your application should exit with a non-zero status code to indicate failure.